Announce something here

 Painting is still housed in original, wood carved, antique frame

 The painting is in very good original condition.
 There are tiny specs throughout of minor degradation of the paint.
 Near one of the white flowers is a very small scratch, to the left.
-Please review the images, for detail.
+Please review the images, for details.
 The painting is in overall good condition and is signed lower left and lower right.
 The signature to the left has a bit of degradation, as well as the right.
 The painting has been relined in previous decades and is varnished.
 The painting retains a soft, tonal quality around the flowers and background of the painting.
 There are no overpaints; all paint is original to the painting.
 There have been no deep or chemical cleanings performed.

 Contact Us: